CosyEdit: Unlocking End-to-End Speech Editing Capability from Zero-Shot Text-to-Speech Models: Proposed Method

 \subsection{Large Language Model for Speech Editing}

-Unlike conventional cascade speech editing approaches that treat editing as masked region prediction conditioned on surrounding context, we reformulate speech editing as an autoregressive speech token generation problem, in which text-speech alignment is implicitly internalized within this process.
-As illustrated in Fig.~\ref{fig:CosyEdit}(b), we adapt the TTS model to the speech editing task by jointly conditioned on the target text and the original speech.
-Specifically, the model is trained to reuse speech tokens in regions aligned between the target text and the original speech, while autoregressively predicting new speech tokens conditioned on the target text in non-aligned regions.
+Unlike cascade speech editing approaches that treat editing as masked region prediction conditioned on surrounding context, we reformulate speech editing as an autoregressive discrete speech token generation problem, in which text--speech alignment is implicitly internalized within this process.
+As illustrated in Fig.~\ref{fig:CosyEdit}(b), we adapt the TTS model to jointly condition on the target text and the original speech, where the original speech provides contextual and acoustic information, while the target text specifies the desired edits.
 Accordingly, we design the LLM to model the following sequence: